PandaTechAM/be-lib-gridify-extensions/Readme.md

 # Pandatech.GridifyExtensions

-Welcome to Pandatech.GridifyExtensions!
-This library builds on top of the popular Gridify package, adding new functionalities and simplifying its use for data filtering and pagination in .NET applications.
+Welcome to **Pandatech.GridifyExtensions**!
+This library extends the powerful [Gridify](https://github.com/alirezanet/Gridify) package, providing additional functionalities and a more streamlined API for data filtering, ordering, and pagination in .NET applications.

-## Why Use Pandatech.GridifyExtensions?
+## Why Choose Pandatech.GridifyExtensions?

-Gridify is a powerful tool for querying and filtering data.
-However, integrating it into your projects can sometimes involve repetitive code and extra setup.
-Pandatech.GridifyExtensions aims to make your development process smoother by
+Gridify is great for dynamic querying, but incorporating it into projects can sometimes be repetitive or involve extra setup. **Pandatech.GridifyExtensions** makes this process more efficient by:
-offering:

-- **Extended Functionality:** Additional methods to handle common data filtering scenarios.
+- **Extending Functionality:** Additional methods to handle common data filtering, ordering, and pagination scenarios.
-- **Simplified API:** Streamlined usage to minimize boilerplate code and enhance readability.
+- **Simplifying the API:** Reducing boilerplate code, making your code cleaner and easier to maintain.
-- **Better Integration:** More intuitive integration with your existing .NET applications.
+- **Improving Integration:** Seamlessly integrates with .NET and EF Core projects, reducing the overhead of adding dynamic querying to your applications.

 ## Features

-- **Dynamic Filtering:** Easily apply dynamic filtering to your queries.
-- **Dynamic Ordering:** Easily apply dynamic ordering to your queries.
+- **Dynamic Filtering & Ordering:** Easily apply complex filters and ordering to your queries using simple methods.
-- **Pagination Support:** Simplified methods for paginating your data.
-- **Custom Configurations:** Extend and customize Gridify configurations effortlessly.
-- **Global Injection:** Inject configurations globally for consistency across your application.
-- **Support for Various Data Types:** Handle multiple data types seamlessly.
+- **Pagination & Cursor Support:** Paginate data efficiently with support for both traditional pagination and cursor-based pagination for better scalability.
+- **Custom Mappings:** Create custom property mappings for your entities to support advanced querying.
+- **Support for Encrypted Fields:** Automatically decrypt values with the provided decryptor function.
+- **Aggregation Support:** Perform common aggregate operations like sum, average, min, and max.

-## Getting Started
+## Installation

-To get started, install the package via NuGet:
+Install the package via NuGet:

 ```bash
 dotnet add package Pandatech.Gridify.Extensions
 ```

+## Setup

-To enable Gridify support and register custom mapping classes, call the AddGridify method on the WebApplicationBuilder.
+To enable Gridify support and register custom mapping classes, call the `AddGridify` method on the `WebApplicationBuilder`.
-You can specify which assemblies to search for configurations.

 ```csharp
 builder.AddGridify(params Assembly[] assemblies);
 ```

+You can specify which assemblies to search for configurations.
+If no assemblies are provided, the current assembly will be used.

 ## Usage

-**Creating Mappings for Your Entities:**
+### Creating Mappings for Your Entities:

-To efficiently filter and query your Book entity using Gridify, you need to create a mapping class that extends FilterMapper<T>.
-This class will define how each property in your Book entity should be mapped.
+To efficiently filter and query your Book entity using Gridify, you need to create a mapping class that extends `FilterMapper<T>.` This class will define how each property in your entity should be mapped for filtering.

 Here’s an example of how to set up the Book entity and its corresponding mapping class:

 ```csharp
 public class Book
 {